mkbabb/parse-that/docs/perf-optimization-ts.md

 ### The Cardinal Sin We Found

-Our initial Chevrotain benchmark ran with `outputCst: false` — recognizer-only mode.
+Our initial Chevrotain benchmark ran with `outputCst: false`—recognizer-only mode.
 It validated syntax but built no JS objects.
 Meanwhile parse-that was constructing full `Object.fromEntries()` trees.
 Chevrotain looked 2x faster than it actually was.

 We also discovered Chevrotain's string handling used `.slice(1, -1)` instead of `JSON.parse()`, silently producing wrong output on escaped strings (`"hello \"world\""` → broken).
 After fixing both issues, Chevrotain dropped from 5,749 to 4,029 ops/s.